quantrocket/networking/README.md

 Currently there is no UDP support.
 The server-client code is completly based on TCP only.
 I'm not shure whether I already need UDP, so it will stay disabled for a non-specified while.

 # Example
 ===

 You can find a server-client-based chatroom example in the directory `example/`.
 It shoulds the basic usage of a possible multiuser chatroom.

 # Building
 ===

 Building the module is easy; just remember to link SDL and SDL_net.
 Because I used some C++11-features you currently need a compiler supporting C++11 (e.g. `--std=c++0x` for gcc).
 This will may be changed in the future depending on the mature purpose of this framework.
-You can build the example just by `g++ -o chatroom src/*.cpp example*.cpp -lSDL -lSDL_net --std=c++0x`.
+You can build the example just by

+    g++ -o chatroom src/*.cpp example/*.cpp -lSDL -lSDL_net --std=c++0x

 I testet it using GNU/Linux Ubuntu 12.04 32-Bit and gcc 4.6.3.

 # Scheduled Changes
 ===

 - detailed testing (e.g. for memory leaks)
 - documentation
+- easier event customization (e.g. generate are customized `events.hpp` from a XML-file using a Python-script)